 There are three components connected to dental practice management software:

+The first is personnel.
 If you have a dental practice, it’s doubtful that as a dentist you are doing everything yourself.
-Surely it wouldn’t make sense to do so to become a dentist b
+Surely it wouldn’t make sense to do so to become a dentist because there is a fair amount of administrative training that you have to have.
+However, your strong suit should always be dental medicine, and often a specialty such as orthodontics, endodontics, and so forth.

 With that said, you probably have personnel that work for you: a dental hygienist for teeth cleaning and oral care, an office manager for administration, an X-Ray or dental technician, and maybe even a receptionist.